jimoneil/GAB2018/README.md

 };
 ```

 If you run the function within the Azure Portal, you will get an error (in the Logs window below the function source) regarding the _request_ module, since it has not been installed in the Function app.
-To fix this, navigate to your Function App in the root of the tree on the left sidebar, and then select _Platform Features_ from the tabbed blade on the right.

-Under _DEVELOPMENT TOOLS_, select _Console_ and in the console type

-	cd [name of your function]
+To fix this, select the Console tab below your function code. and type

 	npm install -g request

 Ignore any warnings, and confirm that the error no longer occurs when running the function from the Azure Portal.
 In fact, you should now see a line like this in the console window where you started your local web server application: